-- Learn how to setup and manage your own website
+- #5.
+Learn how to set up and manage your own website

 What to do in this case:

-Before you pay your designer, ensure that they send you all the login information to your website—from your domain registrar login, to your web hosting (Cpanel) login.
+Before you pay your designer, ensure that they send you all the login information for your website—from your domain registrar login to your web hosting (Cpanel) login.

-If your designer messes around or threatens to take down your site, change your passwords immediately.
-Hopefully, the email used to create the domain and hosting accounts also belongs to you and not to them.
+If your designer goes rogue and threatens to take down your site, change your passwords immediately.
+Hopefully, the email used to create the domain and hosting accounts also belong to you and not to them.

-One of my client’s blogs was completely deleted, destroying months of hard work of writing, publishing and promoting the blog.
-I can bet that all the Google rankings they earned have been wiped out along with the blog.
+One of my client’s blogs was completely deleted, destroying months of hard work in writing, publishing, and promoting the blog.
+All their Google rankings have been wiped out along with the blog.